Hamiltonians for polaron models with subcritical ultraviolet singularities: Introduction

-is of the same form as~\eqref{eq:H formal} but with modified total momentum $P_\lambda=\lambda^{-1}P$ and coupling $g_\lambda=\lambda^{d/2-\alpha-\gamma}g$.
 The large-momentum, respectively small-distance, behaviour of the model is related to the rescaled model with large $\lambda$.
-This has a small coupling constant if $d/2-\alpha-\gamma<0$, and we call this scaling subcritical ($d/2-\alpha-\gamma =0$, or $>0$, would be critical and supercritical, respectively).
+This has a small coupling constant if $d/2-\alpha-\max\{\beta, \gamma\}<0$, and we call this scaling subcritical ($d/2-\alpha-\max\{\beta, \gamma\} =0$, or $>0$, would be critical and supercritical, respectively).
 The fact that the coupling becomes small for large $\lambda$ suggests that, concerning the UV behaviour, the interaction may be treated perturbatively.
 One expects such models to be superrenormalisable.
 This means, roughly speaking, that a renormalised model without UV cutoff can be defined after taking into account a finite number of divergences that are determined by perturbation theory.
-This is exactly what we will show, in the precise sense of Theorem~\ref{thm:H} below.
+This is what we will show, under technical hypothesis that are sharp if $\beta=\gamma$ and in the precise sense of Theorem~\ref{thm:H} below.